banderson96/Samples-of-Code/README.md

 # Samples-of-Code
 Code I've worked on for college this year.
-This include code in c and python.
+This includes code in c and python.